Indian Dunes: Productions

 The site portrayed the American Southwest, Brazil, Japan, France and Germany, Africa, Afghanistan, Burma, Central America and often Vietnam.
 It featured hills, flat plains, riverbeds and densely wooded forest land that could portray locations around the world.
 In exchange for reduced rental rates, previous productions had also left behind standing sets including a village, labor-camp, prison, ranch house, military barracks and 4.5 mi railroad line including locomotive and train cars that could be re-used, reducing production costs.
-The location was the site of a helicopter accident which occurred during the making of Twilight Zone: The Movie and claimed the lives of actor Vic Morrow and two child actors, 7-year-old Myca Dinh Le and 6-year-old Renee Shin-Yi Chen.
+The location was the site of a helicopter accident which occurred during the making of Twilight Zone: The Movie.
+Actor Vic Morrow and two child actors, 7-year-old Myca Dinh Le and 6-year-old Renee Shin-Yi Chen were killed.

-The site was popular with television programs in the 1980s such as The A-Team, MacGyver, The Fall Guy and The Incredible Hulk as well as films including The Color Purple and Escape From New York.
+The site was popular with television programs in the 1980s such as The A-Team, MacGyver, The Fall Guy and The Incredible Hulk as well as films including The Color Purple and Escape from New York.
 China Beach was the last television production shot there.
 Music videos featuring bands such as Van Halen and the Fixx were also filmed at the ranch.